spsforks/QB64-Wiki/_MOUSEWHEEL.md

 ```

-*Example 2:* A simple text scrolling routine using the mouse wheel value to read a text array.
+A simple text scrolling routine using the mouse wheel value to read a text array.

 ```vb